GDevelop

 GDevelop is a 2D and 3D cross-platform, free and open-source game engine, which mainly focuses on creating PC and mobile games, as well as HTML5 games playable in the browser.
-Created by Florian Rival, a software engineer at Google, GDevelop is mainly aimed at non-programmers and game developers of all skillsets, employing event based visual programming similar to engines like Construct, Stencyl, and Tynker and tools for artificial intelligence-assisted development.

-As it was distributed under an open-source license, GDevelop has found uses in games education, ranging from primary schools to university courses.
+Created by Florian Rival, a software engineer at Google, GDevelop is mainly aimed at non-programmers and game developers of all skillsets, employing event based visual programming similar to engines like Construct, Stencyl, and Tynker and it also includes tools for AI-assisted development of behaviors and event-based logic.
+As it was distributed under an open-source license, GDevelop has been adopted in games education, ranging from primary schools to university courses. with over 10,000 students using it in schools and universities worldwide by 2025.
 It has also been used by educators and researchers to create learning and serious games.
+Reviews praise its accessibility for prototyping but note limitations in managing large projects and advanced 3D workflows.

 Game creation without programming languages

 GDevelop aims to allow creators to create video games without any programming languages.
 They use these methods to allow this:

 Event-based logic

 GDevelop's primary focus is to allow all users to create games without code or a programming language.
 This is accomplished via an Event system, which creates logic by monitoring for conditions on when to trigger, and actions to take once the event conditions are met.
 The majority of events are presented in normalized language, so creators can avoid having to understand coding concepts found in many programming languages.

-GDevelop’s integrated AI assistant can also be used to automatically generate events based on natural language requests.
+GDevelop's integrated AI assistant can also be used to automatically generate events based on natural language requests.
+Independent reviews note that this assistant enables artificial intelligence-assisted development by allowing users to create or modify events, behaviors, and gameplay elements via natural-language prompts in a "Build for me" mode, though results can vary and require iterative refinement.